 Candidate: Angelo Scola, Italian cardinal and Archbishop of Milan.

-But: Considered the favourite because he's the most “Ratzinger” of candidates which, well, is probable evidence enough as to why he shouldn't be elected.
+But: Considered the favorite because he's the most “Ratzinger” of candidates which, well, is probable evidence enough as to why he shouldn't be elected.

 Candidate: Tarcisio Bertone, Italian cardinal and Cardinal Secretary of State.